 If you know you’ve got a great candidate for leading your team and your business takes on bigger challenges, offer them your support.
 Speak with them and let them know that you think they could progress through your business and see whether or not they’d be interested in the position.

-If they are, you can offer them support to develop any team leader skills they might be missing.
+If they are, you can work with them as they are developing team leadership skills, including skills they might be missing.
 This support comes in a wide variety of different forms, including mentoring and shadowing through to formal training.

 Test their abilities